What We BELIEVE the Bible To Teach...

 We believe that the justification of God's elect is only by the righteousness of the Lord Jesus Christ being imputed to them (Isa.
 45:24; 64:6; Jer.
 23:6; Matt.
 7:18; Rom.
 4:4, 5; 5:19; 10:4; 1 Cor.
 1:30; 2 Cor.
 5:21; Phil.
 3:9; Titus 3:5) without consideration of any works of righteousness before or after calling done by them and that the full and free pardon of their sins past, present, and to come is only through the blood of Christ according to the riches of His grace (Rom.
 3:20-27; 4:2; 9:11; 2 Tim.
 1:9; Heb.
 1:3; 9:22; 1 Pet.
 3:18).

-We believe in the resurrection of the body both of the just and the unjust (Acts 24:15), that the just, the elect shall be raised up in glory and honor (Matt.
-24:31) and be openly acknowledged and fully acquitted in the Judgment Day before angels, devils, and sinners and made fully and eternally blessed both in body and soul; and that the wicked shall be raised up to be condemned body and soul, to the unspeakable torments of Hell forever and ever (Dan.
+We believe in the resurrection of the body both of the just and the unjust (Acts 24:15), that the just, the elect shall be raised in glory and honor (Matt.
+24:31) and be openly acknowledged and fully acquitted in the Judgment Day before angels, devils, and sinners and made fully and eternally blessed both in body and soul; and that the wicked shall be raised to be condemned body and soul, to the unspeakable torments of Hell forever and ever (Dan.
 12:2; John 5:28, 29; Acts 23:6; Rom.
 6:23; 8:11, 23; 1 Cor.
 15:52; Job 19:25-27).

-The church and her ordinances
+The church and its ordinances

 We believe that the Church is a congregation of baptized believers (Matt.
 16:18; 18:17), and it is the only ecclesiastical authority on earth subject alone unto Christ her head for all her acts (Acts 6:3) and that her form of government is congregational, each member having an equal voice in all her acts (Col. 1:18).
+That the Elder/Pastor is the Overseer or Governer under Christ who's responsibility is to lead the assembly in all spiritual matters and worldly concerns as it relates to the assembly.

 We believe that Baptism and the Lord's Supper are ordinances of Christ to be continued in His assembly until His second coming and that believers are the only proper subjects for baptism and that immersion is the only mode, and that none except those who have been regularly baptized are admitted in the communion service.
 (Rom.
 6:4; 1 Cor.
 11:24-29; Acts 8:36-38; John 13:1-17; 1 Tim.
 5:10).